-Research also indicates that this compound increases activity in the nucleus accumbens region of the brain, which is associated with pleasure and reward [R].
+In rats, high doses of theacrine activate dopamine receptors DRD1 and DRD2.
+In addition, theacrine increases activity in the nucleus accumbens region of the brain, which is associated with pleasure and reward .

-Data on 20 healthy humans suggested a supplement containing both theacrine and caffeine may favorably impact multiple subjective feelings related to energy and mood when compared to either caffeine alone or placebo.
-It also decreased feelings of lethargy and grogginess [R].
+In a study with 20 healthy humans, a supplement containing both theacrine and caffeine favorably impacted multiple subjective feelings related to energy and mood when compared to either caffeine alone or placebo.
+It also decreased feelings of lethargy and grogginess .

 A low dose of theacrine shortened wake time and increased sleep time in mice.
-It also reduced caffeine-induced insomnia [R].
+It also reduced caffeine-induced insomnia .

-In addition, theacrine markedly increased adenosine levels in the brain (hippocampus) of rats, which has sleep-promoting effects [R].
+In addition, theacrine markedly increased adenosine levels in the brain (hippocampus) of rats, which has sleep-promoting effects .

-The same study showed that theacrine had acute anti-inflammatory and pain-relieving properties, while caffeine had no effect [R].
+The same study showed that caffeine had no effect on neither inflammation nor pain in mice .

 Caffeine is known to cause a comedown effect after a couple of hours, which leads to even more fatigue.
 This ultimately leads to drinking more coffee or taking higher doses, which causes tolerance in the long term.

-Research in both animal and human has demonstrated that theacrine does not result in a fatigued crash or lead to tolerance build up over time.
-In a placebo-controlled study, theacrine demonstrated non-habituating effects in 60 healthy humans over 8 weeks of daily use at up to 300 mg/day [R, R].
+Research in both animals and humans suggests that theacrine likely doesn’t cause fatigue or tolerance over time.
+In a placebo-controlled study, theacrine demonstrated non-habituating effects in 60 healthy humans over 8 weeks of daily use at up to 300 mg/day .

 Kucha tea, for example, contains low doses and has been used to induce relaxation.

-Doses below 50 g can be considered lower and relaxation-inducing, while doses closer to 300 mg are stimulatory.
+Doses below 50 g may be relaxation-inducing, while higher doses are likely stimulatory.

-Although it is similar in structure to caffeine, at this point more research is needed to assess the safety in pregnant and breastfeeding women.
-It is recommended to consult with your healthcare provider or avoid theacrine during this time.
+Although it is similar in structure to caffeine, at this point, more research is needed to assess the safety of theacrine.
+Consult with your healthcare provider before taking it as a supplement.

-Theacrine is a relatively new compound on the market, and there are only a few published scientific studies that confirm a clear benefit over similar purine alkaloids such as caffeine and theobromine.
+Theacrine is a relatively new compound on the market, and there are only a couple of published scientific studies that focus on it.
+There is not enough evidence to support a clear benefit over similar purine alkaloids such as caffeine and theobromine.